 4. Since “Cuckoo’s Nest” you’ve played some of the most famously celebrated kind of off-kilter characters in history.
 What is it about you that people want you in those parts?

 CL: Well I’m not always sure.
 I have not tried to guide myself, my career into those kind of parts.
-I guess somewhere along the line directors and whatever thought maybe I could connect to those character, and I guess I do and I enjoy it.
+I guess somewhere along the line directors and whatever thought maybe I could connect to those characters, and I guess I do and I enjoy it.
 I don’t think I’m crazy but I see their reality and hopefully something that makes it real.
 But it’s not.
 I didn’t set out to be a Captain Kruge or Uncle Fester or any of those.
 It’s just sort of people would give me a call when they were looking for the person.